greetgo/greetgo.security/doc/Crypto.md

     byte[] encryptedData = crypto.encrypt(secretData);

+    // !!!
+CIA cannot decrypt encryptedData if they have no private key !!!

     // and then decrypt data

-    byte[] originalSecretData = crypto.decrypt(encryptedData);
+    byte[] originalData = crypto.decrypt(encryptedData);

-    // be sure that secretData, originalSecretData contains the same bytes
+    // be sure that secretData and originalData contain the same bytes

   }
 }